Rosetta

 Philae (Rosetta Lander) [ESA]

-Rosetta will study the nucleus of a comet, which has to be determined.
-It will also release a small lander RoLand (Rosetta Lander) to the surface of the comet.
+ESA's Rosetta is a mission to study the nucleus of comet 67P/Churyumov-Gerasimenko.
+It also released a small lander Philae to the surface of the comet.

 After delays due to an Ariane-5 launch failure, Rosetta missed the launch window (cancelled 15.01.2003), which is required to reach the original target.

-Probably only minor adjustments need to be made to Rosetta, if any.
+Only minor adjustments were needed to be made to Rosetta.
 The short time to the new launch window prohibits radical changes to the probe.
 Like its original mission plan, Rosetta will get to Churyumov-Gerasimenko via a series of complex space manoeuvres. including a Mars flyby to catch the comet out near Jupiter and then follow the target comet in towards the Sun.
-The timescales involved are similar with the rendezvous planned for 2014.
+The time scales involved are similar with the rendezvous planned for August 2014.

 The larger size of 67P/Churyumov-Gerasimenko (3 km) 46P/Wirtanen might cause some problems for the lander.
 There is concern, that the higher gravity will cause the lander to hit the surface at higher speed than the speed it was built for.
 Possibly the legs will be redesigned to cushion the impact.